 Mark Alcazar Diaz, born in Manila and lives and works in Chicago, Illinois, is an artist, educator, and arts administrator.
 He works in a variety of media, including video, drawing, and object making, to examine issues around migration, memory of place, and natureculture.
 As an extension of his artistic practice, Diaz has facilitated youth art collaborations through several community arts organizations in Chicago.
 He also develops and leads interactive workshops for teachers and artists to form dynamic collaborations to explore the intersection of aesthetics and pedagogy.
 He received a Master of Fine Arts from the University of Illinois Chicago.

 Drift is being shared as part of Movement Studies – a programming series investigating social and environmental transitions.
+This work is being shared at Berger Park Cultural Center in alignment with The Available City as a partner program of the Chicago Architecture Biennial.

 1224 W Loyola Ave to 6205 N Sheridan Rd, Chicago IL